 Community for All Ages Master Plan

 The city's Community for All Ages Master Plan was approved by the Planning and Zoning Commission on March 21, 2017.
 The plan includes a number of goals and strategies which will help keep us moving forward in building a community that is friendly and safe for all.

-On Jan.
-27, 2017, the City of Raymore achieved Silver Level recognition as a Community for All Ages.
+In the spring of 2017, the City of Raymore achieved Gold Level recognition as a Community for All Ages.
 The award recognizes the steps our City has taken to become more age friendly through our planning and community development efforts.